PlatformLab/HomaModule/README.md

     been implemented yet.
 If you would like to test Homa under large incasts, let me know and I will implement this feature.

 - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

 - The head is known to work under Linux 6.17.8.
 In the past, Homa has run under several earlier versions of Linux.
 There is a separate branch for each of these older versions, with names such as linux_4.15.18.
-Older branches are out of date feature-wise: recent commits have not been back-ported to them.
-  Other versions of Linux have not been tested and may require code changes (these upgrades rarely long).
+Older branches except for linux_4.18.0 are out of date feature-wise: recent commits have not been back-ported to them.
+Other versions of Linux have not been tested and may require code changes (typically this is easy to do).
 If you get Homa working on some other version, please submit a pull request with the required code changes.

 - Related work that you may find useful:
   - [Preliminary support for using Homa with gRPC](https://github.com/PlatformLab/grpc_homa)